Samoa: 19th century

 American and British warships shelled Apia on 15 March 1899, including the USS Philadelphia.
-Germany, the United Kingdom and the United States quickly resolved to end the hostilities and divided the island chain at the Tripartite Convention of 1899, signed at Washington on 2 December 1899 with ratifications exchanged on 16 February 1900.
+Germany, the United Kingdom, and the United States quickly resolved to end the hostilities and divided the island chain under the Tripartite Convention of 1899, signed in Washington on 2 December 1899, with ratifications exchanged on 16 February 1900.

-The eastern island-group became a territory of the United States (the Tutuila Islands in 1900 and officially Manu'a in 1904) and was known as American Samoa.
+The eastern island group became a territory of the United States (the Tutuila Islands in 1900 and officially Manu'a in 1904) and was known as American Samoa.
 The western islands, by far the greater landmass, became German Samoa.
 The United Kingdom had vacated all claims in Samoa and in return received (1) termination of German rights in Tonga, (2) all of the Solomon Islands south of Bougainville, and (3) territorial alignments in West Africa.